Bentonville School District hires demographic firm

-BENTONVILLE -- The School Board on Tuesday approved hiring a demographer to help with enrollment projections.
+BENTONVILLE -- The Bentonville School District has hired a demographer to help with enrollment projections.

-The district solicited requests for demography service proposals in the fall.
-Five firms applied, and a district committee -- including Kelly Carlson, the board's vice president -- interviewed three of them last month, Hoover said.

-RSP "stood a head above everybody else" in the process, Carlson said.

-"I think there will be a lot of benefit as we plan our growth and try to understand where our district is going to grow," he said.
+"I think there will be a lot of benefit as we plan our growth and try to understand where our district is going to grow," said Kelly Carlson, the Bentonville School Board's vice president Tuesday, when members approved hiring the firm.

+Bentonville is a rapidly growing school district.
+Enrollment as of Oct.
+1 was 18,536, which is up more than 30% from 10 years ago.

 This is not the first time the district has sought help for a demographics study.
 Bentonville hired Jack Schreder and Associates of Sacramento, Calif., to do such a study in 2013.